Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 ## Build and Command-Line Execution Instructions for the HPC:

 On OnDemand, go to your File Home Directory and upload the files in Concept-Learner.
-(NOTE: We should upload the folder, Concept-Learner, and instead access the folder rather than uploading each file present in the folder to the home directory) (We should give instructions on how to access Concept-Learner folder)
+(TODO: We should upload the folder, Concept-Learner, and instead access the folder rather than uploading each file present in the folder to the home directory) (We should give instructions on how to access Concept-Learner folder)

 Before running any of the code, ensure that the correct version of Python is installed.
 Take the following steps.